wwhitmoyer/SmarterSmokerController/README.md

 # Smarter Smoker

-An experimental, Wi-Fi-first controller for compatible Smarter Grills/Taylor pellet-smoker controllers.
+An experimental, Wi-Fi-first controller application for compatible Smarter Grills/Taylor pellet-smoker controllers.
 The Flutter application supports Android and iOS source builds from a single project.